 Perfumebottles are today collectors pieces and are sought for at the most prestigious Auctionhouses arond the world.
 I present two galleries of bottles of various ages.
 Enjoy.

 René Lalique presented himself frequently at Expositions in Paris and around the world with great success.
-René began already at 1889 together with Boucheron and Vever to expose but it is 1894 he open the exhibition at Salon de la Socite des Artistas Francais.
-He became highly respected for his art and craftsmanship and numerous are the prizes he won.
+René began already at 1889 together with Boucheron and Vever to expose, but it is 1894 he open the exhibition at Salon de la Socite des Artisans Francais.
+He became highly respected for his art and craftsmanship, and numerous are the prizes he won.

-The spectular combinaton of different materials, the colours, and the motifes such as butterflies, insekts, flowers, serpents, women partly human partly animal put together in a variety of delicate materials such as gold enamel glass etc. And when creating broches in glass he adopted the technique used in the English Georgian period.
-This means that the broches had closed backs and between the metal and the glass was a foil that reflectd light and added colour to create a shimmering embodies the essence of la Belle Epoque, his splendour in craftsmanship and the beauty together with the sensibility for details in the most romantic way attrachted royalities actresses and collectors all around the world.
-The most wellknown was Calouste Gulbenkian the son of an Armenian oil baron who very early, despite the critisims Rene´was experiencing in the beginning, supported and bought for his collections an impressive amount of Jewelry.
+The spectular combinaton of different materials, the colours, and the motifes such as butterflies, insekts, flowers, serpents, women partly human partly animal put together in a variety of delicate materials such as gold enamel glass etc. When he created broches in glass he adopted the technique used in the English Georgian period.
+This means that the broches had closed backs and between the metal and the glass was a foil that reflected light and added colour to create a shimmering embodies the essence of la Belle Epoque.
+His splendour in craftsmanship and the beauty together with the sensibility for details in the most romantic way attrachted royalities actresses and collectors all around the world.
+The most wellknown was Calouste Gulbenkian the son of an Armenian oil baron who very early, (despite the critisims Rene´was experiencing in the beginning), supported and bought for his collections an impressive amount of Jewelry.
 René came to know Gulbenkian through his patronne Mlle Sarah Bernardth.

 From 1905 Rene´Lalique turn his creatingdevotion to the glass, and we see over the following years to come a wide production of magnificent pieces such as splendid glass doors in La Belle Epoque style not only for L´Orient Express but for many others .

 René Lalique dies 1945 after a wonderful life bringning 6 children to life, two wifes and a creative period over two worldwars.
-Experiencing the invention of the electricity, the car, the airplane, the phone etc. Yet René stay fidel to his inspiration from the nature his so deeply fell in love with as a child in his villge Ay.
+Experiencing the invention of the electricity, the car, the airplane, the phone etc. Yet René remained fidel to his inspiration from the nature his so deeply fell in love with as a child in his village Ay.